-- DROP OFF Parents/guardians will walk students to the front door to drop off (8:00 am 8:30 am).
-Parents/guardians will not enter the building. - PICK UP Parents/guardians will walk to the brown gate to the right of the building and be met by a staff member at 3:30 pm.
-Parents/guardians must social distance and wear a mask while they walk around the exterior of the building to pick up their student(s) from each classroom door 3:30 pm 3:45 pm.
-Parents/guardians will not enter the classroom. - SIGN OUT STUDENTS EARLY Parents/guardians must call ahead to sign out their students during the school day if leaving for an appointment, illness, etc. Staff member will walk student out to car at the east building. - Parents/guardians must social distance and wear masks during drop off and pick up.
-Parents will not be able to enter the school. - Parents/guardians will not be permitted to gather in groups during drop off and pick up.
+• DROP OFF - Parents/guardians will walk students to drop off (8:15 am - 8:29 am).

+- PICK UP Parents/guardians will walk to the brown gate to the right of the building and be met by a staff member at 3:30 pm.
+Parents/guardians must socially distance while they walk around the exterior of the building to pick up their student(s) from each classroom door 3:30 pm 3:45 pm.
+Parents/guardians will not enter the classroom. - SIGN OUT STUDENTS EARLY Parents/guardians must call ahead to sign out their students during the school day if leaving for an appointment, illness, etc. Staff member will walk student out to car at the east building.